AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/notes.md

+## idea for a general format for combining linear + interactive composition
 each "scene" is sequencing text - parameters explicit for happy path - but user can take over (optional slider takeovers defined) different base-clips/functions/parameters in each scene (sliders get re-mapped) scenes have a cannonical order but listener can take over and move how they want